CodesterClub/Java-Algogen/README.md

 &ensp;&ensp;&ensp;&#8211;Paul Graham</em>

 ## Who are the 'needy'?
-As of 12th Jan of 2021, I ([OogleGlu](https://github.com/OogleGlu)) have just recovered from writing about 20 algorithms for my [ISC-Computer-Practical](https://github.com/OogleGlu/ISC-Computer-Practical) in a single night for submission to school.
+As of 12th Jan of 2021, we ([we who?](https://github.com/CodesterClub)) have just recovered from writing about 20 algorithms for my [ISC-Computer-Practical](https://github.com/OogleGlu/ISC-Computer-Practical) in a single night for submission to school.
 Why?
 Coz I am lazy enough to not do a day's work in that day.
 This project is intended to save such lazy people.<br>